kmejka/jmsTunnelTask/README.md

 ##Contents
 ###ServiceProducer
 A service which has two queues working over tcp protocol.
-It does not do anything special, listens to Requests queue, after receiving a message enriches it with text "PRODUCER RESPONDING" and puts it as a JMS message to the Response queue
+It does not do anything special, listens to Requests queue, after receiving a message enriches it with text "~~PRODUCER RESPONDING~~" and puts it as a JMS message to the Response queue

 ###ServiceConsumer
-A service which has sends a message to one queue and listens for a response on the other.
+A service which sends a message "~~ORIGINAL MESSAGE FROM SERVICE CONSUMER~~" to one queue and listens for a response on the other.

 ###ServiceProxy
 A proxy which has two queues and one http endpoint.
-The proxy listens to the Request queue, after receiving a message, enriches it with text "PROXY FORWARDING MESSAGE" and sends it via http POST to a specified endpoint.
+The proxy listens to the Request queue, after receiving a message, enriches it with text "PROXY FORWARDING MESSAGE TO HTTP" and sends it via http POST to a specified endpoint.
 The proxy then broadcasts an endpoint, from which, after receiving a message, enriches it with text "PROXY FORWARDING TO JMS" and puts it on a jms Response queue.